Subaward Policy

 Subaward Renewal

 The College will issue a subaward modification, amending the original subaward to extend the period of performance and provide additional funding in accordance with the sponsor’s requirements.
-The Director will be responsible for preparing and issuing the subaward modification, which must be approved by the Authorized Official prior to issuance.
+The Associate Director will be responsible for preparing and issuing the subaward modification, which must be approved by the Authorized Official prior to issuance.

 Other Subaward Modifications/Amendments